KVRE

 KVRE (92.9 FM) is a commercial radio station in Hot Springs Village, Arkansas.
 It is owned by Caddo Broadcasting with studios on DeSoto Center Drive.
 The station plays soft oldies with an occasional standard and some newer titles.
 The morning show includes news and weather updates and late mornings feature a call-in show on local issues.
 It uses the slogan "Your neighborhood station."

-KVRE has an effective radiated power (ERP) of 25,000 watts.
-The transmitter is off Gary Crane Trail in Hot Springs Village.
+KVRE's transmitter is sited off Gary Crane Trail in Hot Springs Village.